 Jack lectures at symposiums and conferences on electronics and software all over the world.
 His Better Firmware Faster seminar has helped thousands of developers get products to market faster with fewer problems.

-Jack works as an expert witness and has testified in depositions, and has been admitted and testified in Federal District Court and before the ITC.
+Jack works as an expert witness and has testified in depositions, in Federal District Court and before the ITC.
 More information is here.

 - Voted "Most Significant Embedded Individual" by Embedded Systems Design readers, May 2008.

 - Member of NASA's Super Problem Resolution Team, created in the wake of space shuttle Columbia's breakup to provide expert assistance to NASA, 2003-2008.

 - Member, Board of Directors, Z-World, Inc, 2003 till the company was sold in 2004

 - Member, Advisory Board, Triscend Corporation, 1997 till sold in 2004.